 Patton: Men, all this stuff you've heard about America not wanting to fight, wanting to stay out of the war, is a lot of horse dung.
 Americans traditionally love to fight.
 All real Americans love the sting of battle.
 When you were kids, you all admired the champion marble shooter, the fastest runner, big league ball players, the toughest boxers.
 Americans love a winner and will not tolerate a loser.
 Americans play to win all the time.
 I wouldn't give a hoot in hell for a man who lost and laughed.
 That's why Americans have never lost, and will never lose a war... because the very thought of losing is hateful to Americans.

-Patton: We're not just going to shoot the bastards, we're going to cut out their living guts and use them to grease the treads on our tanks.
+Patton: Now, we have the finest food and equipment, the best spirit, and the best men in the world.
+You know, I actually pity those poor Hun bastards we're going up against, by God, I do.
+We're not just going to shoot the bastards, we're going to cut out their living guts and use them to grease the treads on our tanks.
 We're going to murder those lousy Hun bastards by the bushel.

 [as the British parade into Messina]